Kitten Constipation: Causes, Symptoms, and Treatment

 Wheat bran and other high fiber cereals may also be used, though opt for those options that are low in sugar.
 This cereal can be sprinkled over food for a few days.

-READ MORE: Kittens Teeth Changes
+READ MORE: Do Kittens lose their Teeth

 What can a Vet do?

 If the constipation is not resolved quickly or the kitten seems in pain or unwell, a trip to the vet is in order.
 They can check the kitty from nose to tail to determine if there are any underlying issues.
 They can assess for dehydration and determine the degree of constipation.